Guide, Updated 18 May 2026

 Multi-lane roundabouts (3 or more lanes) are the single biggest contributor to UK route difficulty.
 They demand simultaneous lane choice, mirror discipline, signalling, and observation across multiple competing vehicles.
 A candidate who chose the wrong lane on approach accumulates a positioning fault.
 A candidate who failed to signal exit accumulates a signal fault.
 A candidate who failed to check the blind spot accumulates a mirror fault.
 The same 30-second manoeuvre can produce three faults from one decision sequence.
 Centres with frequent multi-lane roundabouts: Chingford, Garretts Green (Birmingham), Wood Green, Loughborough Road (Croydon), Hither Green.

 The contrast: small-town and rural centres often have only mini-roundabouts (single-lane) or none at all.
-Lerwick has zero multi-lane roundabouts on any test route.
-Kelso has none.
+Small rural centres like Lerwick and Kelso have few or no multi-lane roundabouts in their road network.
 The difference in fault opportunity is structural rather than candidate-related.
 The research/test-centre-volume-vs-pass-rate page covers the volume-difficulty correlation.

 2. Cycle infrastructure: the London signature